 Cut a piece of the next size ribbon, the same width as the previous one.
 Please it over the burlap ribbon also centered.

-Press outer hoop in place over the fabric.
+Press the outside hoop in place over the fabric.

-Glue the snowflake of your favorite appliqué in the center of the bow.
+Glue the snowflake of your favorite embellishment in the center of the bow.
 Set aside for a moment.

-Cut carefully all the leftover fabric from the back of your embroidery hoop
+Cut carefully all the remaining fabric from the back of the embroidery hoop

 Now glue the bow to the center of your embroidery hoop design.

-Cut a string of the same ribbon bow ribbon and pass it through the embroidery hoop screw space.
+Cut a piece of ribbon bow ribbon (the same used for the bow) and pass it through the embroidery hoop screw space.
 Make a tight knot with the ends to create the hanger.

 There you go!

 You can make as many as you want with as many different sizes as you desire!